If you want to be more precise with your Google Trends queries, then you can use boolean search operators.

 Minus Sign (-)

-The minus sign will exclude a specific term from our search results.
+The minus sign will exclude a specific term from search results.

 electric car -tesla